 That being said the Homcon indoor cycle trainer is a solid, well built, and has a stiff frame.
-The trainer has an RRP of £79.99 but at the time of writing it is for sale at £49.99.
+The trainer has an RRP of £79.99 but like all the turbos mentioned here is is often on sale for a lower price.
 You cannot vary the resistance of wind turbo trainers but you can simply pedal faster and shift up through your bikes normal gears to get a harder workout.

 There are literally 100’s of turbo trainers out there ranging in price from less than £60 all the way up to £1000+.
 Because this price range is so huge so is the level of complexity of the turbo trainers.
 For £60 you will get a simple device that lets you spin your back wheel, which may be exactly what you need.